Oral health of children

 In general, children in the South Island were more likely to be caries-free than children in the North Island (Figure 5 and Figure 6).

-Figure 5: Percentage of 5-year old children that are caries-free, by District Health Board (DHB), in 2015 (hover over a DHB for mean dmft and caries-free percentages)
+Figure 5: Percentage of 5-year old children that are caries-free, by District Health Board (DHB), in 2015 (click on a DHB for mean dmft and caries-free percentages)

-Figure 6: Percentage of children in Year 8 that are caries-free, by District Health Board (DHB), in 2015 (hover over a DHB for mean DMFT and caries-free percentages)
+Figure 6: Percentage of children in Year 8 that are caries-free, by District Health Board (DHB), in 2015 (click on a DHB for mean DMFT and caries-free percentages)

 Between 2000 and 2015, the percentage of children that were caries-free increased.
 Improvements can be seen in non-fluoridated as well as fluoridated communities.